linto-ai/linto-stt/kaldi/README.md

 LinTO-STT-Kaldi can either be used as a standalone transcription service or deployed within a micro-services infrastructure using a message broker connector.

+It can be used to do offline or real-time transcriptions.

 ## Pre-requisites

 ### Hardware